 (with Yifan Dai; draft date: Oct 24)

-Talks: 2024 Berkeley/Columbia/Duke/MIT/Northwestern IO Theory Conference (short session, scheduled)
+Talks: 2024 Berkeley/Columbia/Duke/MIT/Northwestern IO Theory Conference (short session)

 [ssrn] [arxiv]